Today I would like to summarise recent additions to my Library and briefly share the areas I am focusing on to find new investment opportunities.

-In the end, copper is a commodity where supply always catch up with demand.
-It is common to expect supply shortages, but almost always they do not last permanently.
+In the end, copper is a commodity where supply always catches up with demand.
+It is common to expect supply shortages, but almost always, they do not last permanently.
 I think COVID had a direct impact on supply as a number of mines were stopped as personnel was evacuated.
 On top of this, there have been a few strikes at Latin American mines.

 Price of Copper futures ($/lb)

 With regards to Glencore, I am hesitant as I cannot grasp fully the magnitude of possible investigations launched by US authorities as well as a few other countries into their trading and other practices.
-Most commodity traders face similar investigations and in most cases a relatively moderate penalty is imposed which is not detrimental.
-Nevertheless, I would like to have a better visibility of this matter before committing more money.
+Most commodity traders face similar investigations, and in most cases, a relatively moderate penalty is imposed, which is not detrimental.
+Nevertheless, I would like to have better visibility of this matter before committing more money.